CQCL/tket/libs/README.md

 ## Building without conan

-It is possible to build the libraries without using conan at all: see [here](../build-without-conan.md) for instructions.
+It is possible to build the libraries without using conan: see [here](../build-without-conan.md) for instructions.